 • Wedding parties seeking coordinated attire

-Classic tuxedo styles are rooted in long-established formalwear traditions.
-These designs emphasize simplicity, symmetry, and understated elegance, making them suitable for a wide range of wedding formats.
+Classic tuxedo styles are based on long-standing formalwear traditions.
+They emphasize simplicity, symmetry, and understated elegance.

 • Black or midnight blue jackets